- Describe the major physical developmental milestones for school-age children.

 - Identify the aspects of brain development in school-age children.

-Developmental milestones are a set of benchmarks consisting of skills and abilities that children reach throughout their lifetimes.
-Educators and health-care providers use these milestones to check a child’s development.
+Developmental milestones are a set of benchmarks consisting of skills and abilities that children reach throughout their lifetime.
+Educators and pediatricians use these milestones to check a child’s development.
 Although each milestone corresponds with an age or grade level, it is important to remember that all children develop at their own pace.
-It is normal for members of a peer group to reach milestones at a variety of ages, even spanning a few years in either direction.
+It is normal for a peer group to reach milestones at a variety of ages, even spanning a few years in either direction.

 Physical Developmental Milestones for School-Age Children

-- School-age children will gain between four and seven pounds each year and continue to have height increases.
-Increases in height will vary, and a three- to six-inch height difference in an age group is typical.
+- School-age children will gain between 4 and 7 pounds each year and continue to have height increases.
+Increases in height will vary and a 3- to 6-inch height difference in a classroom group is typical.

 - Growth spurts are common in school-age children, as are periods of slow growth.
-Children in a growth spurt usually need an increase in calorie intake.
+When children are going through a growth spurt, they will usually need an increase in calorie intake.
 Growth spurts can also lead to body parts being out of proportion.
-For example, a child could stay at one height while his or her feet keep growing.
+For example, a child could stay the same height while their feet go through a growth spurt.
 This can lead to school-age children feeling awkward or clumsy.
-This feeling of awkwardness or clumsiness typically passes once puberty is over.
+This typically passes once puberty is over.

-Take a look at the chart below for a closer look at how school-age children develop within their age groups.
-These milestones should never be considered a checklist to evaluate a child, instead use them as a guide for what to expect in typical development.
+Take a look at the chart below for a closer look at how school-age children will develop within their age groups.
+These milestones should never be considered a checklist to evaluate a child’s development, but as a guide for what to expect.

 Brain Development in School-Age Children

-A child’s brain develops rapidly during the first few years of life.
-Because of rapid changes and growth spurts, there is much focus on children’s brains from birth until 5 years of age.
+A child’s brain develops rapidly during their first few years of life.
+Because of rapid changes and growth spurts, there is much focus on children’s brains from birth until five years of age.
 A school-age child’s brain is still developing as they learn how to do new things and think differently.
-School age children are able to understand logic and concrete information, especially in their own lives.
-They may still struggle to grasp abstract concepts, especially events that will happen in the long-term future.
-School-age children begin to be less egocentric and can think about and understand different viewpoints.
-Other brain functions begin to improve such as:
+Jean Piaget theorized about the stages of brain development and the different types of intelligences.
+School-age children are in the stage of brain development that Piaget called the concrete operational stage.
+In this stage, children are able to understand logic and concrete information, especially in their own lives.
+They may still struggle to grasp hypothetical or abstract concepts, especially those that will happen in the long-term future.
+School-age children will begin to be less egocentric and will be able to think about and understand things from different viewpoints.
+Other brain functions will begin to improve such as:

-- Concentration: School-age children are able to focus on a task or topic.
-They also begin to develop methods of ignoring distractions when they have a task to focus on.
+School-age children will be able to focus on a task or topic.
+They will also begin to develop methods of ignoring distractions when they have a task to focus on.

-- Memory: Both long- and short-term memory skills improve in school-age children.
-They can recall important things from months or even years in the past and remember where they left their jacket after outdoor time.
+Both long- and short-term memory skills will begin to improve in school-age children.
+They will be able to recall important things from months or even years in the past and remember where they left their jacket after outdoor time.

-- Attention span: School-age children can focus on important tasks for longer periods.
-They begin to read longer books, stay interested in topics at school, and may participate in long-term projects.
+School-age children will be able to focus on important tasks for longer periods.
+They will begin to read longer books, stay interested in topics at school, and be able to participate in long-term projects.